andy78644/TapSuiPay/README.md

 ---

-TapSuiPay is designed to make blockchain payments as easy as tapping your phone.
+Zyra is designed to make blockchain payments as easy as tapping your phone.
 With NFC and FaceID, it’s fast, secure, and simple to use.
 Try it out and experience the future of payments today!